-Hello and welcome to another unreliable week here at Factually Deficient!
-This week, I will answer a question posed by Krika, who asked:
+Hello and welcome to another week of dishonesty and disinformation here at Factually Deficient.
+This week, we will answer a question posed by someone calling himself Endless Sea, who asked:

-Disclaimer: the above post is a work of fiction.
-Not all duck feathers are synthetic.
+Disclaimer: the above post is misleading.
+Not all parts of speech are convertible.